rdoteam/cfdocus/docs/DevOps Secret Manager/How to guide/how-to-app.md

 ## View an authorization by application

-To view the authorizations of an application already registered in the DSM, access the list of applications through **Grid Menu > DevOps Secret Manager > Applications > Applications.**
+To view the authorizations of an application already registered in the DSM, access the list of applications through **Grid Menu &gt; DevOps Secret Manager &gt; Applications &gt; Applications.**

 In the list, identify the application you want to view.
 To do this, follow the steps below: